thunderer/Shortcode/README.md

 assert($result === $processor->process($text);
 ```

-Default handler can be set to catch any unsupported shortcodes:
+Default handler can be set to catch any shortcode without registered handler:

 ```php
 $handlers = new HandlerContainer();